muspan.domain#

 - cmapstr, optional

-The colormap to use for categorical labels.
+The colormap to use for labels.
 If None, a default colormap is used.
 Default is None.

 - Raises: